jkerry/CookbookResume/README.md

 In practice this repository is watched via jenkins and an obscured info build is compiled and released to kerryhouse.net upon change.

-## Resume Customization
+## Resumé Customization

 Even though we are always qualified for every job we want and this fact is immediately evident by our mere presence we occasionally need to customize our our CV for the job at hand.
-This is accomplished by carving out feature branches off of master and makign whatever customizations are needed.
+This is accomplished by carving out feature branches off of master and making whatever customizations are needed.
 Jenkins should then do a non-deliverable build with real contact information.

 ## Testing